prakhar175/PayCrypt/README.md

 ## License

 This project does not specify a license.
-For any inquiries regarding usage and contributions, please contact the repository owner at [GitHub](https://github.com/prakhar175).
+For any inquiries regarding usage and contributions, please contact the repository owner at [GitHub](https://github.com/prakhar175), [GitHub](https://github.com/shreeyans2808), [GitHub](https://github.com/MohitBhalotia) or [GitHub](https://github.com/SumeetKumarr).